 El Caracol

-El Caracol is Mayan ruin located in Cozumel’s Punta Sur Eco Park.
+El Caracol is a Mayan ruin located in Cozumel’s Punta Sur Eco Park.

 Exploring ancient Mayan ruins on Cozumel is a unique blend of history, culture, and adventure.
-Whether you visit San Gervasio, El Cedral, or a hidden gem like Castillo Real, each site tells a story of the island’s ancient inhabitants.
+Each of these sites tells a story of the island’s early inhabitants.
+These ruins invite visitors to connect with a civilization that valued nature, astronomy, trade, and spiritual devotion.